RandomStudio/tether/README.md

 To make a Tether system, the following conventions (A, B, C) are applied:

 - A: All communication passes through a MQTT message broker
-- B: A standardised, 3 part topic route convention (`agent/id/plug`) is applied
+- B: Apply a standardised, 3 part topic route convention (`agent/id/plug`)
 - C: MessagePack is used for the contents of the messages

 ### A: The MQTT Broker